AreelKhan/pv-pipeline/README.md

 The second reason to build this pipeline is to show the data acquisition team at Cohere that I have basic data pipelining skills.

 # How does it work?
-I intially planned on building this pipeline much later (in May) using just Dask and running it on my PC or WAT.ai's super computer cluster, but as mini-project for Cohere, I am building it now, and utilizing Airflow and PySpark on Google Cloud (a tad overengineered in my opinon).
+I intially planned on building this pipeline much later (in May) using just Dask and running it on my PC or WAT.ai's super computer cluster, but as mini-project for Cohere, I am building it now, and utilizing Airflow and PySpark on Google Cloud (a tad overengineered but good learning experience).

-Data flow:
+### Data flow: